Dust off your cameras, dig out your sketchbook – Images of Research is back in 2022!

 So if you are a researcher why not enter into our 10th Images of Research?
 It’s a fabulous way to engage others with your research.
 If you have any questions please contact Simone in the Graduate School.

-Posted on December 8, 2021, in Competitions and awards, Events, Graduate School, Researcher development and tagged Graduate School, Images of research, research staff, researchers, Supervisors.
+Posted on December 8, 2021, in Competitions and awards, Events, Graduate School, Researcher development and tagged Graduate School, Images of research, News, research staff, researchers, Supervisors.
 Bookmark the permalink.
 Leave a comment.